 Núñez currently serves as a member of the Public Health, Safety, and Transportation (PHST) Committee and a member of the Infrastructure and Technology (I&T) Committee.

-Protect your personal information and clean out unwanted paperwork at our free community shred event!
+Protect your personal information and clean out unwanted paperwork at our free community shred and junk removal event!
 Open to all Ward 4 residents.

 Let’s keep Ward 4 safe, clean, and organized together.